The holidays are upon us once again!

 Another cause may be due to a weak throat closing during sleep, preventing air from getting through.
 This causes sleep apnea sufferers to wake up gasping for air, which can lead to nightmares along with life-threatening symptoms.

 In addition to medical conditions, snoring may result from your sleeping environment.
 For example, if you sleep on your back, then your tongue may slip to the back of your mouth.
 This is why snorers are encouraged to sleep on their sides.

 Sleep apnea can wreak havoc on your overall health and quality of life.
-Find relief this holiday season.
-Schedule an appointment today.
+Find relief with our ENT specialist this holiday season.

 Why a Sleep Study Should Be on Your List

 To get to the root cause of your snoring, you should ask Santa for a sleep study.
 Referred to by doctors as a polysomnography (PSG), a sleep study can determine what is causing you to snore.
 Additionally, the results can determine whether you suffer from sleep apnea, obstructive sleep apnea, or something else.

 During a sleep study, a sleep specialist watches for a number of different events.
 This includes brain wave activity, eye movement, muscle tone, heart rhythm, and breathing.